mysterious-ben/intro-website/src/templates/blog/cross_validating_time_series.md

 - Cheap to compute
 - No look-ahead bias
-- Easy to use with sequential models (e.g., STD and RNN)
+- Easy to use with sequential models (e.g., State Space and RNN)

 Cons: